all-in-one-of/snippets/HOU_SOP_Vellum.md

 - Colliion
 You can write initial attribs to points of geometry like velocity
 You can enter solver and manage forces inside
 Not updating some animatied values of attribs ffrom constrains in solver  instead of it dive velum solver and place `VelumConstraintProperties` check constr in each frame!
+You can also set POP forces
 # [Vellum Solver drape]
 To create drape from patches.
 `welding frame` - where it start to fuse  (maby work on frame 1 ?)